Watch NHL Playoffs Live Stream Online

 ESPN, FX and movie channels like IFC are part of the channel lineup.
 You can try YouTube TV free for 7-days.

-You can also use your credentials for NBCSports.com (Local blackouts apply in Las Vegas and Pittsburgh in the first round).
+You can also use your credentials for NBCSports.com (Local blackouts may apply in some areas.)
 To use these apps without a cable subscription, you’ll want to pick a live TV streaming service with TV Everywhere access like the ones mentioned above.

 What’s the best way to get a NHL playoffs live stream?